 Meet our Family of Instructors

-When I took my first bellydance class in 2003, I instantly knew I had found something that would change my life!
+When I took my first bellydance class in 2003, I experienced a deep realization that this would be something life-altering.

 In December 2006, I graduated from Northern Arizona University with a Masters degree in Sustainability.
 For my thesis, I did qualitative research with young women and Tribal bellydance.
 My study showed that women correlate Tribal dance with higher confidence, self-esteem, happiness, and better body image.

 In 2007, I traveled to Australia with my family.
 There, my husband and I started the BellyRoles Project, a collaborative photo and narrative project with Tribal dancers.
 We had an article about the BellyRoles Project published in the January-March 2008 edition of Bellydance Oasis, an Australian magazine.

 I've studied various forms of Middle Eastern dance with teachers in Flagstaff, throughout the United States, and Australia.
 In 2007, I earned a teaching certification with Gypsy Caravan in Portland, Oregon.
 I completed Teacher Training 2 in 2008 and Teacher Training 3 in 2010.
 During the years of 2007-2013 I was certified in Collective Soul 1-6 with Gypsy Caravan and I danced with Gypsy Caravan Dance Company International, a beautiful group of dancers from around the world from 2011-2013.
 In 2013 I was certified as a Master Teacher.

 Since 2008 I've been teaching.
-I feel blessed to share my love of this dance with students, and see how it becomes a catalyst for their own tranformations.
-I am priveleged to direct the troupe Serendipity's Kiss Tribal Bellydance, a beautiful group of 6 sister-dancers.
-I also love to write about the art of Tribal Bellydance and how it intersects with body image, sustainability, health, spirituality, and women's empowerment.
-I'm inspired by the transformative nature of Tribal dance, the sense of community it creates, its ancient roots and modern innovations.
+I feel blessed to share my love of this dance with students, and see how it becomes a catalyst for their own transformations.
+I am privileged to direct the troupe Serendipity's Kiss Tribal Bellydance, a beautiful group of 6 sister-dancers.
+I also love to write about the art of Tribal Bellydance and how it intersects with body image, health, spirituality, and women's empowerment.
+I'm inspired by the transformative nature of Tribal dance, the community it creates, its ancient roots and modern innovations.